rigvedpatki/meetup/README.md

 ## Firebase Backend:

+> The configuration for firebase is present in `firebase.config.js` which is included in `.gitignore`

 - Realtime Database for storing the meetup details.
 - Image storage in the firebase storage.
 - Authentication using Firebase Authentication